How to survive as a freelance copywriter – lessons learnt the hard way.

 The rules of engagement are different now.
 I’ve had to master a few new tricks and adopt some novel approaches to the business of freelancing.

 If 2017 was spent wobbling around on new legs and 2018 saw me finding my voice; 2019 onwards has been all about growth and creating stability.

 So here’s what I’ve learned in the last few years.

 You can be as busy as a workaholic beaver with midges in its knickers, but if the cash ain’t flowing, your business ain’t going.
 I now charge 50% upfront for most projects.
 It’s made a huge difference to the feast or famine thing.

 2) The power of ‘no’

 2017 Jonathan said ‘yes’ to anything and everything.
 Understandable when you’re getting off the blocks, but not so much once you’ve found your stride.
-There’ve been two notable occasions this past year, where saying ‘no’ has paid off.
+There’ve been two notable occasions where saying ‘no’ has paid off.

 The most obvious was when I was asked to take part in a three-way creative scrum.
 I’d come highly recommended by the clients’ designer, but they wanted sample email templates writing, by me and two other copywriters.
 I said that I don’t work that way and politely explained why.
-Within a week, we were working together and there are more projects lined up for 2020.
+Within a week, we were working together and worked together for over a year.

 I also said ‘no’ to a brief that didn’t sit well with my conscience.
-I’d done a similar project in 2017 purely to pay the bills.
+I’d done a similar project a couple of years back purely to pay the bills.
 Probably a sensible move considering how much paid work was booked in at the time.
 But I now have an unwritten rule when it comes to writing for anything, shall we say, on the unsavoury side: